moatboy/moatboy.github.io/docs/UPS.md

 The package delivery industry is characterized by high barriers to entry due to the significant capital investments required for building a global delivery network.
 Competition is intense, primarily between UPS and FedEx, along with regional and local players.
 E-commerce growth has fueled industry expansion in recent years, but the industry has seen a slowdown in 2022 and 2023.
 The industry remains sensitive to global macroeconomic conditions and regulatory changes.
 Consolidation continues to be a theme in the industry, as smaller players are acquired by larger ones to achieve economies of scale and improve their competitive position.

-> {: .warning}
+{: .warning }
-> The industry's competitive intensity puts downward pressure on margins, and technological disruptions (e.g., drone delivery) are a potential future threat, albeit a distant one.
+>> The industry's competitive intensity puts downward pressure on margins, and technological disruptions (e.g., drone delivery) are a potential future threat, albeit a distant one.

 **Financial Performance**